Everything you need to know about the flat tax or Prélèvement Forfaitaire Unique

 Flat Tax: our Complete Guide 2021!

-The flat tax, also known by the administrative term "PFU" (Prélèvement Forfaitaire Unique), was born of the desire to lighten and clarify the French tax landscape.
-It came into force on January 1, 2018, and induces numerous changes in the rules governing the taxation of holders of movable capital.
+The flat tax, also known under the administrative term "PFU" (Prélèvement Forfaitaire Unique), was born from the desire to lighten and clarify the French tax landscape.
+It came into effect on January 1, 2018, and introduces many changes in the taxation rules for holders of movable capital.

 Taxation